NYPD sergeant pleads not guilty in Seaford shooting

 "We believe that his use of his weapon was justified given the circumstances," the White Plains lawyer added.

-A judge released Ellis on his own recognizance after the arraignment and he has another court date in January, according to prosecutors.
+Acting State Supreme Court Justice Francis Ricigliano released both defendants on their own recognizance after the arraignments and both have court dates in January.

-Last year a lawyer who represented Catania disputed the account Nassau police gave of the encounter, claiming his client wasn’t wielding a bat but was with the sergeant’s wife when the sergeant began pursuing the man.
+Last year Russo disputed the account Nassau police gave of the encounter, claiming Catania, a personal trainer, wasn’t wielding a bat but was with the sergeant’s wife when the sergeant began pursuing the man.

 Ellis was angered by a relationship between Catania and his wife, which Catania’s lawyer described as "platonic."
-Ellis had threatened Catania in the past, the attorney also claimed.
+Ellis had threatened Catania in the past, Russo also claimed.

 An NYPD spokeswoman said Wednesday that Ellis is suspended without pay.